Fukaya Categories as Categorical Morse Homology: Introduction

-All in all, a pleasant aspect of the above argument is that it makes no reference to an arbitrary cohomology class $c\in H^*(X; \BR)$, but only involves highly structured cohomology classes such as the diagonal $\Delta_X$ and the sum of external products $ \sum_{p\in \fc} U_p\times S_p$.
-Furthermore, we do not need to know a precise relation between cohomology classes $k \in H^*(X\times X; \BR)$ and arbitrary endomorphisms $\Phi:H^*(X;\BR) \to H^*(X;\BR)$, only that there is a linear map
+All in all, a~pleasant aspect of the above argument is that it makes no reference to an arbitrary cohomology class $c\in H^*(X; {\mathbb R})$, but only involves highly structured cohomology classes such as the diagonal $\Delta_X$ and the sum of external products $\sum\limits_{p\in \mathfrak c} U_p\times S_p$.
+Furthermore, we do not need to know a~precise relation between cohomology classes $k \in H^*(X\times X; {\mathbb R})$ and arbitrary endomorphisms $\Phi:H^*(X;{\mathbb R}) \to H^*(X;{\mathbb R})$, only that there is a~linear map

-Turning from vector spaces to the setting of linear categories, one finds many examples of the above argument.
+Turning from vector spaces to the setting of linear categories, one f\/inds many examples of the above argument.
 Most prominently, there is Beilinson's universal resolution~\cite{Beil} of coherent sheaves on projective space $\mathbb P^n$ by vector bundles.
-It suffices once and for all to introduce the Koszul resolution of the structure sheaf $\cO_{\Delta_{\bP^n}}$ of the diagonal $\Delta_{\bP^n} \subset \bP^n\times \bP^n$.
+It suf\/f\/ices once and for all to introduce the Koszul resolution of the structure sheaf ${\mathcal O}_{\Delta_{\mathbb P^n}}$ of the diagonal $\Delta_{\mathbb P^n} \subset \mathbb P^n\times \mathbb P^n$.
 Then for any coherent sheaf on $\mathbb P^n$, convolution with the Koszul resolution produces the desired resolution by vector bundles.
-What results is a concrete description of all coherent sheaves in terms of the quiver of constituent vector bundles in the Koszul resolution.
+What results is a~concrete description of all coherent sheaves in terms of the quiver of constituent vector bundles in the Koszul resolution.

-Our argument for Theorem~\ref{introthm} applies the above version of Morse theory in the setting of linear categories.
-We consider the product Weinstein manifold $M^{op} \times M$ where we write $M^{op}$ to denote the opposite symplectic structure.
-The formalism of bimodules allows us to view Lagrangian branes $L \subset M^{op}\times M$ as endofunctors.
-In particular, the diagonal brane $\Delta_M \subset M^{op} \times M$ represents the identity functor.
-The endofunctors of adjunctions appearing in the exact triangle of Theorem~\ref{introthm} are also represented by natural correspondences.
+Our sketched evidence for the recollement pattern of diagrams~\eqref{eq functors} and~\eqref{eq triangles} applies the above version of Morse theory in the setting of linear categories.
+We consider the product Weinstein manifold $M^{\operatorname{op}} \times M$ where we write $M^{\operatorname{op}}$ to denote the opposite symplectic structure.
+The formalism of bimodules should allow us to view Lagrangian branes $L \subset M^{\operatorname{op}}\times M$ as endofunctors.
+In particular, the diagonal brane $\Delta_M \subset M^{\operatorname{op}} \times M$ should represent the identity functor.
+The endofunctors of adjunctions appearing in the exact triangles of~\eqref{eq triangles} should also be represented by natural correspondences.

-The key to our arguments begins with the familiar observation that the geometry of a neighborhood of the diagonal $\Delta_M$ looks like the geometry of the cotangent bundle $T^*M$.
-We exploit a useful elaboration: the geometry of natural correspondences matches the geometry of the conormal bundles to the coisotropic unstable cells.
+A familiar but key observation is that the geometry of a~neighborhood of the diagonal $\Delta_M$ looks like the geometry of the cotangent bundle $T^*M$.
+We highlight a~useful elaboration: the geometry of natural correspondences should match the geometry of the conormal bundles to the coisotropic unstable cells.